 Treating Heroin Addiction

 Heroin is one of the most dangerously addictive substances in the entire world.
-Popular street names include: junk, black tar, smack, horse, and many other nefarious terms.
+The combination of euphoria and pain relief does not compare to other drugs.
+Popular street names include junk, black tar, smack, horse, china white, gray and many other nefarious terms.
 It can be snorted, smoked, or injected, and even used with crack-cocaine to form an even more deadly combination called a “speedball.”

 Whatever name you give it, and however you choose to consume it, heroin will become your master if you bring it into your life.
+In time, the heroin takes over and there is no longer a “high” associated with it.
+Days become long only to try to stay well without being in withdrawal.
 Once that happens, you need the kind of treatment that only a skilled group of professionals at a licensed recovery facility can provide to control your own destiny, once again.
 There is no home remedy for heroin addiction.

 Sudden onset symptoms of heroin usage include the following: